South Carolina Human Affairs Commission: Governing Board and Commissioner

+In January 2026, Gov. McMaster appointed Alisa Warren as Commissioner, replacing the long-serving interim Commissioner Marvin Caldwell, Jr.

 Organizational divisions

 Technical Services & Community Relations

 This Division handles claims of discrimination in public accommodations, publishes annual affirmative action reports, and organizes anti-discrimination events and resources.

 The Equal Enjoyment and Privileges to Public Accommodations Act of 1990 outlawed discrimination in public accommodations on the basis of race, color, religion, or national origin.
-Public accommodations are private businesses like hotels, movie theaters, malls, restaurants, stadiums, and other recreational areas.
 The Commission is enabled to mediate, but not prosecute, these claims.

 Pursuant to the Human Affairs Law, all state agencies must file an affirmative action plan with the Commission each year for review, which in turn files an annual report on the state of affirmative action in South Carolina to the General Assembly.
 These plans may only be voluntarily enforced by the submitting agency; the Commission cannot compel enforcement.

 This Division also provides community-facing trainings and events centered around anti-discrimination efforts, like anti-discrimination training for employers and landlords or "End Racism" events for citizens.
+As part of this effort, the Commission historically supported local conciliation commissions.
+In the wake of federal scrutiny of "DEI" and grants to state and local governments during the second Trump presidency, the Charleston City Council voted to disband its Human Affairs and Racial Conciliation Commission.